elastic/rally/docs/track.rst

 Definition
 ==========

-A track is the description of one ore more benchmarking scenarios with a specific document corpus.
-It defines for example the involved indices, data files and which operations are invoked.
+A track is a specification of one ore more benchmarking scenarios with a specific document corpus.
+It defines for example the involved indices, data files and the operations that are invoked.
 Its most important attributes are:

 * One or more indices, each with one or more types
 * The queries to issue